decretist/Dissertation/Chapter4/visualization.md

 attributed corpus have to be calculated without taking the values from Gratian0 into account.

+*In* is the most frequently occurring word in the *dicta*.
+There are 1,450 occurrences of *in* out of 56,713 words in the first-recension *dicta* (25.5673 occurrences per 1,000 words), 252 occurrences of *in* out of 10,081 words in the *dicta* from *de Penitentia* (24.9975 per 1,000), and 411 occurrences of *in* out of 14,255 words in the second-recension *dicta* (28.8320 per 1,000).
+It is more convenient to characterize word frequencies in units of occurrences per 1,000 words than percentage, since at that scale most of the values we are concerned with are greater than 1.0.
+The overall mean frequency of occurrence of *in* for the combined *dicta* from the first recension, *de Penitentia*, and the second recension is therefore 2,113 occurrences out of 81,049 words or 26.0706 per 1,000.
+It is common, however, for authorship attribution algorithms to use the mean of the mean frequencies of occurrence for each of the samples rather than the overall mean frequency of occurrence in the corpus made up of all of the samples.
+The motivation for using the mean of means for the individual samples rather than the overall mean frequency of occurrence is to ensure that largest sample does not dominate the result.
+The value for the mean frequency of occurrence of *in* that will be required at subsequent stages of this demonstration, then, is the mean of 25.5673, 24.9975, and 28.8320, or 26.4656 occurrences per 1,000.

+*Non* is the second most frequently occurring word in the *dicta*.
+There are 1,360 occurrences of *non* out of 56,713 words in the first-recension *dicta* (23.9804 occurrences per 1,000 words), 270 occurrences of *non* out of 10,081 words in the *dicta* from *de Penitentia* (26.7831 per 1,000), and 306 occurrences of *non* out of 14,255 words in the second-recension *dicta* (21.4662 per 1,000).
+The overall mean frequency of occurrence of *non* for the combined *dicta* from the first recension, *de Penitentia*, and the second recension is therefore 1,936 occurrences out of 81,049 words or 23.8868 per 1,000.
+The mean of the mean frequencies of occurrence of *non* for each of the samples is the mean of 23.9804, 26.7831, and 21.4662, or 24.0765 occurrences per 1,000.

 ---

-*In* is the most frequently occurring word in the *dicta*.
-There are 1,450 occurrences of *in* out of 56,713 words in the first-recension *dicta* (2.56%).
-There are 411 occurrences of *in* out of 14,255 words in the second-recension *dicta* (2.88%).
-The mean frequency of occurrence of *in* for the combined first- and second-recension *dicta* is therefore 1,861 occurrences out of 70,968 words (2.62%).
 *In* occurs 2.50% less frequently than the mean in the first-recension *dicta*, but 9.95% more frequently than the mean in the second-recension *dicta*.
-Because the first-recension *dicta* represent 79.9% of the words in the combined total, we expect first-recension word frequencies to be much closer to the mean.

-*Non* is the second most frequently occurring word in the *dicta*.
-There are 1,360 occurrences of *non* in the first-recension *dicta* (2.40%).
-There are 306 occurrences of *non* in the second-recension *dicta* (2.15%).
-The mean frequency of occurrence of *non* for the combined first- and second-recension *dicta* is therefore 1,666 occurrences out of 70,968 words (2.35%). *Non* occurs 2.15% more frequently than the mean in the first-recension *dicta*, but 8.56% less frequently than the mean in the second-recension *dicta*.
+*Non* occurs 2.15% more
+frequently than the mean in the first-recension *dicta*, but 8.56% less frequently than the mean in the second-recension *dicta*.